ROSE 0.11.145.281

 Abstract location.

 An abstract location represents either a register name or memory address.
+Addresses can be absolute or relative to the contents of a base register.
 Registers are represented by RegisterDescriptor and addresses are represented by semantic values (subclasses of BaseSemantics::SValue).

 For instance, to represent abstract locations where memory addresses have symbolic values, one uses: